 Collaborators involved with an approved and activated OLCF project can apply for a user account associated with it.
 There are several steps in receiving a user account, and we’re here to help you through them.

-Project PIs do not receive a user account with project creation, and must also submit a User Account Application.
+Project PIs do not receive a user account with project creation, and must also apply.

-- Apply for an account using the Account Request Form.
+- First-time users should apply for an account using the Account Request Form.

 - The principal investigator (PI) of the project must approve your account and system access.
-The Accounts Team will contact the PI for this approval.
+We will make the project PI aware of your request.

 - Foreign national participants will be sent an Oak Ridge National Lab (ORNL) Personnel Access System (PAS) request specific for the facility and cyber-only access.
 After receiving your response, it takes between 15-35 days for approval.

-- Fully-executed User Agreements with each institution having participants are required.
-If our records indicate your institution needs to sign either a User Agreement and/or Appendix A, the form(s) along with instructions will be sent via email.
+- Fully-executed Institutional User Agreements with each institution having participants are required.
+If our records indicate your institution needs to sign either an Institutional User Agreement and/or Appendix A, the proper form(s), along with instructions, will be sent via email.

 - If you are processing sensitive or proprietary data, additional paperwork is required and will be sent to you.

-This process is similar to applying for a new user account.
-However, if you already have a user account at the OLCF, your exiting credentials can be reused on multiple projects.
+If you already have a user account at the OLCF, your existing credentials can be leveraged across multiple projects.

-To gain access to another project, fill out the Account Request Form, and indicate your username, Once the PI of that project has been contacted and given permission, your username will be added to the relevant charge accounts and unix groups, and you will see these additions when you log in with your OLCF username and PIN+tokencode.
+In either case, once the PI of that project has been contacted and granted permission, your user account will be added to the relevant charge accounts and unix groups, and you will see these additions when you log in.